kevin15daniel/Predicting-Customer-Churn-in-Telecom-Using-Ensemble-Methods/README.md

   - **Accuracy**: 79.89%
   - **ROC AUC Mean**: 84.79%

-The model was trained on a dataset containing various customer attributes and their churn status, making it a reliable choice for predicting customer churn in the telecommunications sector.
+The model was trained on a dataset containing various customer attributes and their churn status, making it a reliable tool for predicting customer churn in the telecommunications sector.

 ## Intended Use

-This model is designed to predict customer churn based on their profile and usage patterns.
-You can use it for applications like:
+This model is designed to predict customer churn based on their profiles and usage patterns.
+It can be used for applications such as:
 - Customer retention strategies
 - Targeted marketing campaigns
 - Customer service improvements
-- Any other application where predicting customer churn is useful
+- Any other application where predicting customer churn is useful.

 ## Limitations